 Gain experience off campus

 We offer more than 200 externships with some of the most prestigious organizations in the region that allow you to earn credit outside of the law school by working with practicing attorneys in the community.
-Deeper, more intensive experiences at external sites are available through the semester-placement program.
+Deeper, more intensive experiences at external sites are available through the residency program.

 Students work across a range of practice areas, including health law, business law, alternative dispute resolution, and criminal law.
 Students also practice law in a variety of legal settings, working with public defenders to preserve the rights of the accused; with prosecutors to achieve just results in criminal cases; with state and county agencies to shape public policy and protect society’s most vulnerable; with federal, state, and tribal judges to ensure the judicial system is just; and with numerous other partners.
 Students in externships are supervised both by Mitchell Hamline faculty and by attorneys or judges in the field.